bovinespirit/enummapmap/README.md

 TODO:

 - More documentation
+- Document EnumMapSet, especially 'S'
 - More tests
-- EnumMapMap & EnumMapSet - elemKeys, intersectBy
+- EnumMapMap & EnumMapSet - intersectBy
 - Check that Strict really is strict and Lazy really is lazy.
 - More functions - mapMaybe, update, mergeWithKey,  foldr'
 - Optimisation